YosysHQ-Docs/AppNote-109/docs/source/index.rst

 showing a brief introduction to SVA, and is definitely not a substitute for extensive training.
-To learn more about formal verification and SVA, it is recommended to book the course given by FPV specialists at YosysHQ.
+To learn more about formal verification and SVA, it is recommended to book the course given by the FPV specialists at YosysHQ.

 ------------
 Organisation